Social Skills Groups

 • Parent/Caregiver engagement: Attend weekly group meetings with your child, and 4 additional parent only meetings spaced out over the duration of the group.
 The parent only meetings provide time for parents to talk with Dr. Cohen regarding how to solve any problems with implementing the skills at home, and to answer questions.
 Parents support their child to complete their missions between group meetings and using the skill tracker app in the Mentor Portal to monitor and reinforce progress.

-• Teacher/School engagement (not applicable if funded by SDRC): Openness of the child’s teacher and/or other school personnel to support the child to practice their skills while at school and monitor/reinforce progress (using the skill tracker app in the Mentor Portal).
+• Teacher/School engagement: Openness of the child’s teacher and/or other school personnel to complete rating scales, support the child to practice their skills while at school, and briefly check-in with the child to monitor/reinforce progress (using the skill tracker app in the Mentor Portal).
+Dr. Cohen is also able to schedule a time to meet with your child’s teacher(s) and/or other school personnel to give a short presentation about the program and to answer their questions.

 • Program duration: Attend 18 weekly one hour combined child and parent group meetings, followed by 4 one hour booster sessions that are spread over the following 6 months (22 meetings total).